Hackonautas/malackathon/README.md

 📊 Exploring Reservoir Data

-Dashboard: View current water levels of nearby reservoirs at a glance.
+- **Dashboard**: View current water levels of nearby reservoirs at a glance.

-Historical Data: Select a reservoir to view its historical water levels and trends.
+- **Historical Data**: Select a reservoir to view its historical water levels and trends.

-Statistics: Access average water levels and other relevant statistics.
+- **Statistics**: Access average water levels and other relevant statistics.

-Graphs: Interact with dynamic charts to visualize data over time.
+ - **Graphs**: Interact with dynamic charts to visualize data over time.

 🔧 Configuration